1. UTM Tags: What They Are and How They Help Track and Measure Marketing Campaigns

 UTM tags ensure your campaigns receive proper credit for the results they generate.

-Watch this video to see how easy it is to report on your marketing successes using UTM tags and Google Analytics:
+See how easy it is to report on your marketing successes using UTM tags in Google Analytics:

 >